xtralifecloud/node-slate/source/includes/account.md

-from | String, required | the e-mail sender title | String, required | the title of the e-mail being sent body | String, required | the body of the e-mail being sent
+from | String, required | the e-mail sender title | String, required | the title of the e-mail being sent body | String, required | the body of the e-mail being sent html | String, optional | a body in HTML format

 If the operation is a success, it returns a JSON with a single key, `done` with value 1.